-As an employee within Australia, you have some important rights that protect you at work.
+As an employee within Australia, you have some important employee rights that protect you at work.

 What does this mean for you?
 These rights protect you from discrimination, bullying, harassment and other issues within the workplace.